vernality/contribution/README.md

 ### Prosumer

-Consume content conscientiously and produce content efficiently.
+Consume content conscientiously and produce it efficiently.

 See [concept](/prosumer) and [colony](https://colony.io/colony/vernality?domainFilter=3).